What Home Modifications are Needed for a Live-In Carer?

 Let your loved one know

 The first and most important preparation you can make is letting your loved one know that a carer will be moving in to support them.
 Give them time to meet the caregiver, so that you can see that they get on.
-Consider having a trial session so that they can build a rapport, and your loved one knows what to expect.
+Consider having a trial session so that they can build rapport, and your loved one knows what to expect.
 Understand that people with dementia may struggle to adapt to such a significant change in their home and their life, so it may be necessary to consider a gradual, progressive increase in care to help them adjust.

 Prepare a private room

 A guest bedroom can be an easy option if one is already available – but a living room, study or dining room can all be repurposed.
 If the person they are caring for has problems with mobility issues, it could be a good idea to take the opportunity to suggest they move to a more accessible ground-floor room, freeing space upstairs to accommodate the carer.
+Meanwhile, if you are using a short term live in carer, you can temporarily convert a room for them.

 Home from home